OnlineDynamic/Owl_Cape/EEPROM/eeprom_setup.md

 If the contents match, you can reboot your Raspberry Pi.

+## Checking it worked and PI recognises HAT

 To check if your HAT is recognized, just go to /proc/device-tree/.
 If you see a hat directory, you are a winner:)

 Code: